FMJoshD/FMJoshD/README.md

 - 👋 Hi, I’m @FMJoshD
 - 👀 I’m interested in GIS app development using Python and JS/React
-- 🌱 I’m currently learning full stack web development, ArcGIS JS API, and React
+- 🌱 I’m currently learning full stack web development with React/NextJS and the ArcGIS SDK for JS
 - 💞️ I’m looking to collaborate on enterprise wide FM projects for GIS web apps and imagery
 - 📫 How to reach me jdunsmoo@fmi.com